juxhouse/bela-resources/MCP.md

 The BELA server exposes Model Context Protocol (MCP) tools that make your AI agents more effective and MUCH more efficient.

-Your agents will query true code structure and dependencies FAST and CORRECTLY, instead of using tools like grep on huge projects and the LLM itself to parse code.
+Your agents will query true code structure and dependencies FAST and CORRECTLY, instead of using tools like grep on huge projects and LLM tokens to parse code.

 ## Connection Configuration